You are here

 Beats Per Minute.

-A device that converts breath pressure into MIDI controller data.
+A device that converts breath pressure into MIDI controller data, allowing woodwind players to control synthesizers.